cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 - Specifications are required for all point assignments.
 Early Allocation is permissible, see Section 2 of {{RFC7120}}.

-- Points assigned in this registry MUST have references that match the COSE Verifiable Data Structure Parameters registry.
-It is not permissible to assign points in this registry, for which no Verifiable Data Structure Parameters entries exist.
+- It is not permissible to assign points in COSE Verifiable Data Structures, for which no corresponding COSE Verifiable Data Structure Parameters entry exists, and vice versa.

+### COSE Verifiable Data Structures {#verifiable-data-structure-registry}

+Registration Template:

+- Name: The name of the verifiable data structure
+- Value: The identifier for the verifiable data structure
+- Description: A brief description of the verifiable data structure
+- Reference: Where the verifiable data structure is defined

+Initial contents: Provided in {{cose-verifiable-data-structures}}

-## COSE Verifiable Data Structure Parameters {#verifiable-data-structure-parameters-registry}
+### COSE Verifiable Data Structure Parameters {#verifiable-data-structure-parameters-registry}

-IANA will be asked to establish a registry of verifiable data structure parameters, named "COSE Verifiable Data Structure Parameters" to be administered under a Specification Required policy {{-iana-considerations-guide}}.

-Template:
+Registration Template:

 - Verifiable Data Structure: The identifier for the verifiable data structure
 - Name: The name of the proof type